New9c/OKey/README.md

 text_antialias: TLDR, makes the text smoother.
 I don't know much about antialias, so a google search may help :3
 fps: How often the display updates, setting it too high could eat up resources
 clear_text_frames: How long it'll take for text on the screen to be removed (Do quick math for seconds, ex: 60/30 = 2 seconds)
+clear_talking_frames: After becoming quiet, how long it'll take for the mouth to close, needs to be at least one for mouth to work
 clear_twitch_frames: How long it'll take for twitch chat message on the screen to be removed

 font_path: Where it'll find the font to use.
 Use absolute paths.
 A nerd font is highly recommended.